BrennisC/techflow-app/README.md

 ?
 Will this project use Typescript?
 Yes
 ?
 What module format should this microfrontend be bundled to? esm ?
 Organization name (can use letters, numbers, dash or underscore) techflow ?
-Project name (can use letters, numbers, dash or underscore) techflowapp Initialized empty Git repository in C:/practica/techflow-app/apps/mfe-navbar/.git/
+Project name (can use letters, numbers, dash or underscore) navbar Initialized empty Git repository in C:/practica/techflow-app/apps/mfe-navbar/.git/

 ```